7 Best Hiking Shoes For Women in 2025

 Flexible hiking shoes allow us to experience a more natural hiking feel and are great when we need to be agile and fast.
 But, on longer hikes, especially the ones on varying terrain and when we’re wearing a heavy backpack, it’s best to look for all the support we can get.

 Stable hiking shoes usually have a: a) stiff platform, b) stiff heel counter, and c) wide platform.
-In our lab, we measure the longitudinal stiffness by bending the shoe to 90 degrees using a digital force gauge.
-When we need more force, it means the shoes are stiffer and vice versa, less force means the shoes are more flexible.
+In our lab, we measure the longitudinal stiffness by bending the shoe to 30 degrees using a stiffness-testing machine.
+When more force is needed, it means the shoes are stiffer and vice versa, less force means the shoes are more flexible.

 Assessing the torsional rigidity of hiking shoes in RunRepeat lab